Many people say they’re determined. Eller Dean Jeff Schatzberg embodies it.

 But Jeff knew he had left something unfinished: his PhD.
 He returned to Iowa and in short order, finished his coursework, defended his dissertation and was offered a tenure-track position with the Eller College of Management at the University of Arizona.
 He earned tenure in 1995 and was Director of the Dhaliwal-Reidy School of Accountancy from 2016-2021.

 He has been a visiting professor at the College of William and Mary and Middlesex University (London, England) and has had numerous publications in the most prestigious accounting and business journals.
 He is also co-author of the popular managerial accounting textbook Introduction to Management Accounting (Horngren, C. T., G. Sundem, D. Burgstahler and J. Schatzberg, 16th edition, Prentice Hall.)
 His research and teaching interests are in auditing and managerial accounting; he primarily utilizes the experimental economics methodology in his research.

 Along the way, he received multiple teaching awards as well as the McLaughlin Award for the best paper on ethics in accounting.
 He also has extensive experience in executive education around the world, has developed customized managerial accounting programs and has consulted with numerous companies, including Raytheon, Honeywell and Walbro, among others.

-Paulo Goes embodies the very principle of transformation as we see it at Eller College, leading with clear vision, smarts and openness to untapped opportunities.
+Since August 2021, he has served as dean for an interim period—his second time serving in this capacity.
+Jeff exemplifies determined success as we define it in the Eller College of Management, leading with clear vision, smarts and openness to untapped opportunities.
 Under his leadership, we continue to work every day to shape businesses, individuals, industries, academic fields and even society.
-It’s transformation in action, from dean to freshmen to faculty and everyone in between.